Types of Visas

 Schengen states are the following ones: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain and Sweden as well as the non-EU members Switzerland, Norway, Iceland and Liechtenstein.

-D visas entitle to a stay of between 91 days and six months.
+In general, D visas entitle to a stay of between 91 days and six months.
 In exceptional cases D visas can be valid for stays of up to 12 months (e.g. on the basis of an international treaty).
 They are issued primarily for the purpose of courses which do not fall within the scope of residence permits and for filling a gap until a residence permit is granted.
 In this case, the issuance of the residence permit must be certain at the date of the visa issue and the only barrier must be time.

-A (national) D visa that is issued by Austria or another Schengen state in combination with a valid travel document entitles the visa holder to move freely across the other Schengen states' territory for up to 90 days per period of 180 days, provided that the visa applicant fulfils the entry conditions laid down in article 5 (1) (a), (c) and (e) of Regulation (EC) No 562/2006 of the European Parliament and of the Council of 15 March 2006 establishing a Community Code on the rules governing the movement of persons across borders (Schengen Borders Code) and provided his or her name is not on the national list of alerts of the respective member state.
+A (national) D visa that is issued by Austria or another Schengen state in combination with a valid travel document entitles the visa holder to move freely across the other Schengen states' territory for up to 90 days within a period of 180 days, provided that the visa applicant fulfils the entry conditions laid down in article 6 (1) (a), (c) and (e) of the Schengen Borders Code and provided his or her name is not on the national list of alerts of the respective member state.